 What are the best counters for Mega Ampharos in Pokémon Go?

-The best non-Shadow counter for Mega Ampharos is Garchomp, a Dragon and Ground type pseudo-Legendary from Gen IV.
-Its first stage, Gible has been featured in eggs, and raids, not to mention a Community Day, so most active players have at least one or two already powered up.
-As a Dragon and Ground type, Garchomp resists Mega Ampharos' Electric and Rock type attacks, and brings no relevant weaknesses to this fight.
+The best non-Mega, non-Shadow counter for Mega Ampharos is Garchomp, a pseudo-Legendary from Gen IV.
+Garchomp and its line have been featured in events, including Community Day, so most active players have at least one or two already powered up.
+As a Dragon and Ground type, Garchomp resists Electric and Rock type damage, and brings no relevant weaknesses to this fight.
 Dragon Tail and Outrage is the moveset you'll want your Garchomp to know, but if your Garchomp knows Earth Power don't TM this move away!
 This Legacy move also works well here and will require an Elite TM to get back.

 No list of Dragon type counters would be complete without the king of Dragons itself, Rayquaza.
-A Flying and Dragon type, Rayquaza resists Mega Ampharos' Fighting type attacks, but takes super effective damage from its Rock type attack.
-Having been featured in a number of events and Raids, most players have at least one or two already powered up for this fight.
+A Flying and Dragon type, Rayquaza resists Fighting type damage, but takes super effective damage from Rock type moves.
+Having been featured in a number of events and raids, most players have at least one or two already powered up for this fight.
 If you're bringing Rayquaza to this Mega Raid, you'll want Dragon Tail for its fast move and Outrage for its charged attack.

 Originally discovered in the Unova Region of Gen V, Haxorus is the final evolution of Axew.
 Axew is quite uncommon in Pokémon Go and so many players still don't have a good Haxorus already powered up.
-As a pure Dragon type, Haxorus resists Mega Ampharos' Electric type attacks and brings no relevant weaknesses to this Raid.
+As a pure Dragon type, Haxorus resists Electric type damage and it brings no relevant weaknesses to this fight.
 Dragon Tail and Dragon Claw is the moveset you'll want your Haxorus to know for this Mega Raid.

 The Gen I pseudo-Legendary, Dragonite is a great choice for this Mega Raid.
 Having been around since the beginning of Pokémon Go, featured in a number of events, including a Community Day, in Special Research, and even as a Shadow Pokémon, there is just no good reason not to have an entire team of Dragonite already powered up.
-As a Dragon and Flying type, it resists Fighting, while taking double damage from Rock.
-Dragon Tail and Outrage are the ideal moveset for this Raid, but Dragon Claw, Dragon Breath, Dragon Tail, or Draco Meteor could all work well if you don't have the TMs to spare.
+As a Dragon and Flying type, it resists Fighting type damage, while taking super effective damage from Rock type moves.
+Dragon Tail and Outrage are the ideal moveset for this Raid, but Dragon Claw, Dragon Breath, Dragon Tail, or Draco Meteor can all work well if you don't have the TMs to spare.

 Another Legendary on the list, Latios was originally discovered in the Hoenn region of Gen III.
-This Legendary Pokémon has been available several times over, so most Trainers have plenty of Candy to power it up.
-As a Dragon and Psychic type, Latios resists both Fighting and Electric type attacks and has no weaknesses Mega Ampharos can exploit.
+This Legendary Pokémon has been available several times over, so most active players have plenty of candy to power it up.
+As a Dragon and Psychic type, Latios resists both Fighting and Electric type damage and has no weaknesses Mega Ampharos can exploit.
 Dragon Breath and Dragon Claw are the ideal moveset for this fight.

 The Legendary mascot of Pokémon Black, Reshiram is our last top counter to Mega Ampharos.
-Reshiram has only had one run in Raids and that was during a global pandemic, so many players don't even have one, much less the Candy to power it up.
-Still, if you have Reshiram, this Dragon and Fire type resists Electric type attacks, but takes double damage from Rock.
+Reshiram has only had a couple runs in raids, so some players don't even have one, much less the candy to power it up.
+Still, if you have Reshiram, this Dragon and Fire type resists Electric type damage, but takes super effective damage from Rock type moves.
 Dragon Breath and Draco Meteor are the moves you'll want your Reshiram to know for this fight.